-An estimated 20 or so senior Tories are believed to be ready to vote against the government - despite being threatened with the sack from the party and barred from standing as a Conservative in any upcoming general election.
+An estimated are believed to be ready to vote against the government - despite being threatened with the sack from the party and barred from standing as a Conservative in any upcoming general election.

 Rory Stewart tweeted a video explaining that he would be voting against the Government and fellow Tory MP Nicholas Soames - the grandson of Winston Churchill - replied: "#MeToo".

 Another rebel, Sam Gyimah, told ITV News he will be voting against the government "to stop no deal and that is because I believe it is the right thing to do".

 He said he is prepared to have the whip removed and will stand in the next general election, whether or not as a Conservative.

 He said: "I will vote against the Government tonight because it is the right thing to do."

 Under the terms of the European Union (Withdrawal) (no 6) Bill, the Government must seek a delay to the UK’s withdrawal from the EU until January 31 if there is no agreement with Brussels in place by October 19 and Parliament has not approved a no-deal Brexit.